autoplot/documentation/md/help.md

 ## TimeSeriesBrowse and other Capabilities

 Autoplot allows each data source to advertise additional capabilities beyond data loading.
-For example, the most commonly used capability is TimeSeriesBrowse.
+The most commonly used capability is TimeSeriesBrowse.

 ### TimeSeriesBrowse